-OLIS is organized into three sections, the Advanced Technical Services Section, managed by Sky Foster and Mike Allen, and the Operations Services Section, managed by Lindsey Krywaruchka, overseen by Chief Information Officer Dale Gow.
+OLIS is organized into three sections, the Advanced Technical Services Section, managed by Sky Foster; the Applications Development Services Manager, managed by Emil Glatz; and the Operations Services Section, managed by Lindsey Krywaruchka; and all three sections are overseen by Chief Information Officer Dale Gow.
 In all, a total of 24 FTE work for OLIS.
-The Information Technology Planning Council (ITPC) provides oversight for the work of OLIS and all other IT work within the Legislative Services Division, led by the Executive Director, Susan Fox.
+The Information Technology Planning Council (ITPC) provides oversight for the work of OLIS and all other IT work within the Legislative Services Division, led by the Executive Director, Jerry Howe.